 HMS VANGUARD entered operational service with the Royal Navy in 1994, with the other three submarines in its class following in 1995, 1998 and 2001.
 The submarines were procured with a designed operational life of 25 years and on this basis, they would start to be withdrawn from service late in the next decade.
 A series of studies have considered whether it would be practicable and cost effective to continue to operate the submarines beyond the original design intent.
-We now believe that, if required, this is the futher the edemine of the great the great the good.

-would be possible, albeit with gradually increasing cost and some increasing risk of reduced availability, perhaps out to the mid-2020s.
+We now believe that, if required, this would be possible, albeit with gradually increasing cost and some increasing risk of reduced availability, perhaps out to the mid-2020s.